Lucky Stiff: Prologue

+Act I

 English shoe salesman Harry Witherspoon spends his Friday night taking inventory in a shoe shop, dreaming of a better life.
 Arriving at his shabby apartment, run by a mean-spirited landlady, he receives a telegram summoning him to a solicitor's office ("Mr. Witherspoon's Friday Night").
 There, Harry learns that Anthony Hendon, an American uncle that he never met, has left him six million dollars.
 However, to receive the estate, Harry must take the corpse of his Uncle Anthony on an all-expenses paid "vacation" to Monte Carlo.
 Uncle Anthony's embalmed body is in a wheelchair and has been dressed to appear alive.
 Harry must fulfill the tasks specified by his uncle's will, or the money will go to his uncle's favorite charity, the Universal Dog Home of Brooklyn.
 Harry reluctantly accepts the terms of the will.
 He travels to Monte Carlo with the cassette tape that contains his instructions, a mysterious heart-shaped box, and his uncle's corpse in the wheelchair.

 Meanwhile, in Atlantic City, optometrist Vinnie DiRuzzio is suddenly visited by his distressed, legally blind sister Rita LaPorta.
 She shows him a news article: "English shoe salesman has inherited six million dollars from his casino manager uncle."
 Rita tells Vinnie that due to her poor eyesight she accidentally shot her lover Tony.
 Tony was the manager of her husband Nicky's casino, and she had suspected that Tony was cheating on her.
 Rita explains that, with the help of Tony, she embezzled six million dollars' worth of diamonds from her husband.
 The heart-shaped box that contained the diamonds has disappeared.
 She also confesses that she has blamed this embezzlement on Vinnie, and so her husband Nicky has placed a contract on Vinnie's life.
 They fly to France to find Harry and retrieve the diamonds before Rita's husband kills Vinnie ("Rita's Confession").